With no first-hand written documents of their past, survivors turned to traditional storytellers.

 Children were taught Homer, not history, and so through myth, memory and poetry the Greeks created a unique identity and culture.

-To these early Greeks actions were of paramount importance.
-The world was a place of conflict and difficulty where human value and meaning are measured by effective action.
+To these early Greeks, actions were of paramount importance.
+The world was a place of conflict and difficulty where human value and meaning were measured by effective action.

 As we shall see as we move to explore Greece in the Axial Age, the corpus of myths concerned with gods, heroes, and rituals embodied the worldview of Greek religion and remained its legacy, one that is still with us today.
 As with all traditional stories, their myths were revised and reshaped to ensure relevance to their audience.
 For example, a Greek tragedian might alter a myth by changing not only the role played by the gods in it but also the evaluation of the gods’ actions.